3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 Yoshikawa Inn

-At least one of the nights you spend in Kyoto MUST be in a ryokan—I don’t make the rules!
-All jokes aside, this is one of the most authentic Japanese cultural experiences you can have, so if you splurge on nothing else I’d recommend a night in a ryokan be the one Japanese luxury you invest in.
-We stayed at the historic Yoshikawa Inn, known for their Tempura Counter Bar operating since 1964.
-The serene quietness you’ll experience in the heart of this bustling city was so calming and transformational that we decided to stay on the property the whole night to embrace this experience wholeheartedly!
+At least one night in Kyoto MUST be spent in a ryokan—I don’t make the rules!
+Jokes aside, this is one of the most authentic Japanese cultural experiences you can have, so if you splurge on nothing else I recommend a night in a ryokan be the one Japanese luxury you invest in.

 What to Do in Kyoto?